dbharti-TW/dbharti_TW_portfolio/README.md

 ## Overview

-This repository hosts my technical writing samples and marks the begining my documentation porfolio.
-As of now, samples include a how-to guide and and API reference, showcasing my skills in software and API documentation.
+This repository hosts my technical writing samples and marks the beginning of my documentation portfolio.
+Currently, samples include a how-to guide and API reference, showcasing my software and API documentation skills.

 ## Contents of Portfolio
--   **How-to Guide Sample**:A guide covering step-by-step instructions for end-users to complete specific tasks.
+-   **How-to Guide Sample**: A guide covering step-by-step instructions for end-users to complete specific tasks.
 -   **API Reference Sample**: A sample of REST API documentation in markdown and YAML.
 -   **Resume**: Most recently updated resume.